bitwuzla/bitwuzla/docs/index.rst

 **Bitwuzla** is a Satisfiability Modulo Theories (SMT) solver for bit-vectors, floating-points, arrays, uninterpreted functions and their combinations.
-Its name is derived from an Austrian dialect expression that can be translated as "someone who tinkers with bits".

 How do I pronounce **Bitwuzla**?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Bitwuzla's name is derived from an Austrian dialect expression that can be translated as "someone who tinkers with bits".
+It is **pronounced** as "``bitvootslah``".

 - **Bit** ...
 - **w** as ``v`` in ``vector``